BMCV/SuperDSM/docs/source/usage.rst

     cfg = superdsm.config.Config()
     results, _, _ = superdsm.automation.process_image(pipeline, cfg, img)

 In this example, the default set of hyperparameters will be used.
-The parameters can be changed using the ``cfg`` object (see the :py:class:`~superdsm.config.Config` class API and :ref:`hyperparameters`).
+The parameters can be changed using the ``cfg`` object (see the :py:class:`~superdsm.config.Config` class API).
+The available hyperparameters are described in the documentation of the respective stages employed in the pipeline created by the :py:meth:`~superdsm.pipeline.create_default_pipeline` function.

 The variable ``img`` must be a two-dimensional ``numpy.ndarray`` object which represents the raw image intensities.
 Images can be loaded from file using :py:meth:`~superdsm.io.imread`.